William Walkley: Ampol

 In 1935 Walkley and O'Callaghan with the support of the New Zealand Automobile Association and a consortium of New Zealand businessman lobbied the NRMA in NSW to offer to repeat in Australia the model used by Europa.
 While the NRMA did not endorse this venture, key members of the NRMA board, including former Australian Prime Minister Chris Watson (who became the first chairman), did join the new venture Australian Motorists Petroleum Co.
 Ltd which traded as Ampol.

 Walkley was managing director of the company from 1939 until he retired in 1963.

 In 1953 after striking oil at Rough Range near Exmouth, Walkley walked down Pitt Street, Sydney in a red ten gallon hat, stopping traffic.
 At the spudding of Rough Range he had promised to wear the hat, which had been given to him by journalists in Carnarvon, once oil had been struck.

 In 1954 Ampol named its first oil tanker MV William G. Walkley after Walkley.

 In 1958, his portrait was painted by William Pidgeon.
 It is in the collection of the National Portrait Gallery.

 Charity

-In 1960 Walkley joined the board of the Royal New South Wales Institution for Deaf and Blind Children, becoming president in 1965.
+In 1960 Walkley joined the board of the Royal New South Wales Institution for Deaf & Blind Children, becoming president in 1965.
 During the late 1960s Walkley heavily lobbied state governments across Australia in an attempt to fund a school for deaf-blind children.
 Walkley remained president until his death.